 Grotte di Castellana is a 90 million-year-old karst cave system located more than 60 meters underground and one of the most amazing natural wonders in Puglia.

-You can explore the many stalagmites, stalactites, canyons and caves which characterise Castellana on a guided tour along a 3km pathway – with the proper safety equipment of course.
+You can explore the many stalagmites, stalactites, canyons, and caves which characterise Castellana on a guided tour along a 3km pathway – with the proper safety equipment of course.
 Or if you’re feeling extra adventurous you can take a more intimate nighttime tour of the caves.

-Grotte di Castellana is a world away from the historic port towns and beautiful beaches the region is more often associated with and certainly one of the most unique things to do in Puglia.
+Grotte di Castellana is a world away from the historic port towns and beautiful beaches the region is more often associated with and is certainly one of the most unique things to do in Puglia.